rpmuller/ePubs/WP1.md

 What came of this dictum you may read in Tawney's _Religion and the Rise of Capitalism_.
-But while his history is reliable, his comment has a bias in favour of what is pre-capitalistic.
+But while his history is reliable, his comment has a bias in favor of what is pre-capitalistic.

 "Usury" means all lending money at interest, not only, as now, lending at an exorbitant rate.
 From Greek times to the present day, mankind,